GreptimeTeam/docs/docs/nightly/en/reference/sql/information-schema/tables.md

   - `VIEW`  for a view.
 - `table_id`: The ID of the table.
 - `engine`: The storage engine of the table used.
+- `version`:  Version.
+The value is `11` by default.
+- `create_time`: The table created timestamp.
+- `table_comment`: The table comment.
+- Other columns such as `table_rows`, `row_format` etc. are not supported, just for compatibility with MySQL.
+GreptimeDB may support some of them in the future.